Aida DiPace Donald

-Aida DiPace Donald is an American editor and historian.
+Aida DiPace Donald (1930-2023) was an American editor and historian.

+Biography

 She worked as an editor at the Harvard University Press for 27 years, focusing for years on history and social science books, and eventually rising to the position of editor-in-chief.
 She worked with writers like Lawrence Tribe, and translators like Arthur Goldhammer.
 Though no women have held the directorship, Donald was one of few women to lead significant parts of the Press.
 She also taught at Columbia University.

 She was married to historian David Donald from 1955 until his death in 2009.
 They had one son, computer scientist Bruce Donald.
 She earned her PhD at the University of Rochester, studying 19th century American history.